pbarbarant/fmralign/doc/functional_alignment/introduction.rst

 This section gives an introduction to the concept of functional alignment: finding transformation between subjects to handle the functional variability.

-In this documentation we use a subset of `Individual Brain Charting dataset <https://project.inria.fr/IBC/>`_ where we have a lot of functional informations on several subjects, in the form of several task-based contrast per subject.
+In this documentation we use a subset of `Individual Brain Charting dataset <https://project.inria.fr/IBC/>`_ where we have a lot of functional information on several subjects, in the form of several task-based contrast per subject.

 .. topic:: **Full code example**